MORNING BALLOON LAUNCHES

 - Walz, Chuck - Munith, MI

 *Note: Balloon Names, Balloon Pictures and Balloon Pilot Bios will be posted soon for those participating this year.
 Pilots, please submit your balloon picture, head shot and pilot bio to Barb Haluszka.

 Jason Adams is from Ontario, Canada and will be returning this year flying in the Field of Flight Hot-Air Balloon Competition in his 2 Kichaa Balloon.
 Kichaa means insane or crazy in Swahili.
 He has logged over 2159 pilot-in-command hours and has been a licensed hot-air balloon pilot since 1993.
 Jason is also a professional hot-air balloon pilot.

 Larry Coan is from Livonia, Michigan.
 He is an engineer for the Ford Motor Company.
 He is married to his wife Amy and together they have two children, Teri and Robin.

 The name of his balloon is "Superfluous", pronounced su·PER-flu·ous, which means being more than is sufficient or required; excessive.
-This will be his 7th year participating in the event.
+This will be his 8th year participating in the event.
 Larry's crew chief is Jonny Hodge, who grew up in the sport because his dad was a pilot since he was a baby.

 Larry placed #4 in the 2011 hot-air balloon competition.

 Battle Creek, Michigan's own Deven Cook will be participating in this year's Field of Flight Hot-Air Balloon Competition with his Even Higher balloon.
 He has been a licensed hot-air balloon pilot since 2010 and has logged over 100 pilot-in-command hours.